marcopchen/Gravity/resources.md

       <a href="https://applynow.chase.com/FlexAppWeb/renderApp.do?SPID=FNLC&CELL=63HB&MSC=1544821958">Chase Sapphire Preferred</a>
       <br>
         <p>
-          This credit card has a sign-up bonus of 50,000 Ultimate Rewards points, and you can get 5,000 more for adding an authorized user who needs to make a purchase.
+          This credit card has a sign-up bonus of 50,000 Ultimate Rewards points, and you can get 5,000 more for adding an authorized user.
 This card also has the 1.25x redemption multiplier.
 The annual fee is $95 and waived for the first year.
         </p>
     </li>
     <li>